 - The best location is on an interior wall that’s unobstructed by doors or furniture and within range of your Wi-Fi router so it’s always connected to your account.

 You’ve probably heard a lot in the news over the last few years about new energy-efficient light bulbs.
 These are great for the environment, provide better illumination, and last years longer than the traditional incandescent light bulbs.
-They’re good for all ages, but if you’re planning some age-in-place renovations, you’ll definitely want to consider adding these lighting options:
+They’re good for all ages, but if you’re planning some age-in-place renovations or to have a reading nook for kids, you’ll definitely want to consider adding these lighting options:

 - LED light bulbs that are Energy Star® rated use 75-percent less energy and last up to 25 times longer than regular light bulbs.
 This is a great feature especially for hard-to-reach bulbs.